 Before You Buy a Weighted Blanket

-Influencers might sing their praises, and rightly so.
-Still, weighted blankets are not for the faint of heart.
-Literally.
+Weighted blankets are not for the faint of heart, literally.
 Anyone suffering from chronic respiratory or circulatory issues should think twice before purchasing this product.
 Excessive weight can restrict airflow or blood circulation.
 When in doubt, consult a doctor first.

 Finally, children under the age of 3 years or weighing less than 50 pounds should avoid using weighted blankets entirely.
 The weight can lead to suffocation and even choking if filler beads leak.
 Always be mindful of age and weight when purchasing a blanket for your child.